-Payment in full is required at time of sale, in the form of certified check, money order, or cashier’s check.
-Cash, persoanl checks, and credit cards will not be accepted.
-Certified funds, cashier’s checks and money orders must be made payable to Sacramento County Tax Collector.
+Payment in full is required at time of sale, in the form of certified check, money order, or cashier’s check, made payable to Sacramento County Tax Collector.
+Cash, personal checks, and credit cards will not be accepted.
 If the successful bidder leaves without paying for the purchase, the sale will be void, any rights to the property forfeited, and the property will be re-offered before the end of the Public Auction.

 Can I bid at the scheduled Sealed Bid Sale?

 No. Sealed Bid Sales are not open to the general public.
 Sealed Bid properties are only offered to owners of properties that are adjoining the Sealed Bid property, or owners of easements on the Sealed Bid property.

 Do you sell tax lien certificates?